hasselmann-click/myblog/articles/k3s-dashboard-with-helm.md

 ## What is Helm

-[Helm](https://helm.sh/) is a package manager for Kubernetes and handles these configuration files for users by providing parameterized templates to install.
+[Helm](https://helm.sh/) is a package manager for Kubernetes and handles the configuration files for users by providing parameterized templates to install.
 A collection of templates is called a "Helm Chart".
 These charts are testable, versionable, and shareable via artifactories.
 Their basic structure looks like this:

 ```bash
 mychart/